Jean-Christophe Prat

 Jean-Christophe Prat is a French professional basketball coach who serves as the head coach for BCM Gravelines Dunkerque of the French LNB Elite league.

 Coaching career

+From 2003 to 2006, Prat was an assistant coach with ASVEL Basket.

+From 2006 to 2012, Prat was an assistant coach with Orléans Loiret Basket.

+For two years from 2012 to 2014, Prat was an assistant coach with Beşiktaş Istanbul.

+In May 2014, Prat was named as head coach of Denain Voltaire Basket.
+Prat left Denain in 2017.

+In 2018, Prat became the head coach of Paris Basketball and led the team for four seasons until 2022, coaching 154 games.

+In June 2023, Prat was named an assistant coach with ASVEL Basket.

-In 2023, Prat joined BCM Gravelines Dunkerque as the team’s new head coach.
-Previously, he had been an assistant at Asvel Basket.
-He also previously coached at Orléans (Pro A), Besiktas Istanbul, Denain (Pro B), and Paris Basketball.
+On October 27, 2023, Prat was named as head coach of BCM Gravelines Dunkerque.
+He previously coached at ASVEL, Orléans, Besiktas Istanbul, Denain, and Paris Basketball.
 He began his coaching career in 2003.